Improve your mind self-talk

 From here you figure out why your form was ugly.
 Maybe it is a technique issue or a strength issue.
 Regardless of what it is, it’s all part of the journey.
 Focus on the small victory that your 190-pound squats look amazing and how you are going to make your next rep of 200 pounds better.

+Being motivated is an uplifting feeling that pushes us to achieve our goals and dreams, but after a while that motivation slowly fades.
+You get started on a new exercise and diet program and you are feeling great about it because you are following it and kicking butt.
 Then there’s that one day where you feel like being lazy.
 You binge watch Netflix and indulge in pizza, ice cream, brownies… whatever your poison is.
 You begin to slack off and come up with reasons you can’t go to the gym.
 A few weeks go by, or maybe months, and you start to feel the urge to get back on track and you have the motivation again.
 And then the cycle begins again.

 When we take action, we create momentum.
 With momentum comes progress, and with progress comes a sense of accomplishment, which can then create motivation.
-Instead of hoping that moment will just appear out of nowhere, start by taking a small step every day to create action and momentum
+Instead of hoping that moment will just appear out of nowhere, start by taking a small step every day to create action and momentum.